kgibson922-dev/hs-solution-architect-tech-assignment-main-test/README.md

 The POC is intentionally lightweight but models the architecture needed for a production-ready integration.

 ## C. AI Usage Documentation
 AI was used across this assessment task.
 It was used to get started with GitHub.
+AI really allowed me get my bearings and from there I was able to lean on experience to work on the task at hand in discovering and solving for this customer.
+A couple example prompts included: I'm new to using GitHub, explain it's use case and how to get started wiht it as if I was a 6th grader.

 It was also used to develop code for the frontend.html file and troubleshoot leveraging Github as there were hurdles.

-In terms of learnings, the overall task and conversation in this scenario feels familiar, but the challenge was rooted in getting started with a toolset I'm not as familiar with in the asks of my current job function as a CSM.
-It's humbling entering tools and needing to learn how to make them function -- truthfully it is a good reminder to bear in mind working day in and day out with customers.
-AI really allowed me get my bearings and from there I was able to lean on experience to work on the task at hand in discovering and solving for this customer.
+In terms of learnings, the overall task and conversation in this scenario feels familiar, but the challenge was rooted in getting started with a toolset I don't encounter in the asks of my current job function as a CSM.
+It's humbling entering tools and needing to learn how to make them function -- truthfully it is a good reminder working day in and day out with customers as the landscape of HubSpot changes for them.

 ## D. Data Architecture is include in the Screenshot Folder labeled ERD - Tech Assessment Diagram